microsoft/playwright/docs/src/test-api/class-test.md

 Note that worker process is restarted on test failures, and `afterAll` hook runs again in the new worker.
 Learn more about [workers and failures](../test-retries.md).

-Playwright continue running all applicable hooks even if some of them have failed.
+Playwright will continue running all applicable hooks even if some of them have failed.

 **Usage**